What's happening this Matariki at Westfield Riccarton

 Matariki Display

 Discover the story of Matariki at our display.
-Peer through the telescope and read the stars to uncover the meaning behind Matariki.
 Take home a guide to help you find the Matariki star cluster.

 Discover what else is happening here.